Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 But some things are the same as in Tajikistan.

-And just like that, we’re back in the civilisation.
+And just like that, we’re back in civilization.
 Everyone’s looking down at his phone or laptop.
-The conversations seize, and we enjoy a quiet evening catching up with news and emails.
+The conversations cease, and we enjoy a quiet evening catching up with news and emails.

 The Pamirs have one more magical place to show you before you return to the modern world.